 The classrooms that music teachers will step into look differently than they did 10 years ago.
 The way they are trained should look different as well.

 Today’s music educators face exciting and challenging times as students become more diverse, embrace a wider variety of musical styles, and engage with music in their own sophisticated ways.
-The K-12 Contemporary Teaching Practice Master’s degree offers a new vision of music education in step with this dynamic new landscape.
+A master’s degree in Music Teaching and Learning offers a new vision of music education in step with this dynamic new landscape.

 How to teach music educators

-“The core of my teaching philosophy is that my role is not to teach,” said Judy Lewis, director of the K-12 Contemporary Teaching Practice degree.
+“The core of my teaching philosophy is that my role is not to teach,” said Judy Lewis, who teaches in the K-12 Contemporary Teaching Practice program.
 “My role is to create situations where students can explore new visions of what music is, new processes of how it’s done, and new ideas of what it looks like when we do it together.”

-Case in point: Students in the K-12 Contemporary Teaching Practice degree are taught from within a given genre.
+Case in point: Students in the Music Teaching and Learning program are taught from within a given genre.
 Want to understand the dynamics of a rock band?
 Your assignment is to form one and practice in a garage-like setting each week.
 Want to understand how hip hop works?
 Your assignment is to produce your own track using one of the free music apps readily available.